ne-bknn/CSSH/README.md

 ## Roadmap

-- MVP is near but not ready, yikes.

 - Easy-to-deploy public key authentication for docker socket, not an abysmal 100-something lines of bash copypasta.
 [CFSSL](https://github.com/cloudflare/cfssl), maybe?

-- Improvements of bot's UI.

-- I still have no idea how to properly test Telegram bots.
-Maybe you can help?

-- Less hardcoded values, configuration template.
+- Bot's UI improvement: fix obvious bugs and typos, add text menu for image picking (easier for lots of images)

+- Tests for bot

-- Dockerfile template for image to deploy by containerssh (WIP).
+- Dockerfile template for image to deploy by containerssh (phusion+containerssh\_agent+checker template)

+- Sane, secure default config

+- Bind mounting user's directory as /home/student to preserve between launches

+- Build and push images using Github Actions to speed up deployment

 ## Features

 - Small disk footprint (distroless as base images for services)